Alec Pearson

 Dancer — NYC.

-Alec Pearson is a dancer originally from North Carolina currently based in Virginia.
+Alec Pearson is an accomplished dancer currently based in New York City.
 He recently graduated Cum Laude from Hofstra University with a BA in Dance with a double minor in Marketing and Mass Media Studies in the Spring of 2025 after only three years.

-In the two summers between school years, Alec had the opportunity to perform at various theme parks in the South.
-The Grand Carnivale experience at Carowinds (choreographed by Phil Vitug) was his first professional contract in the summer of 2023.
-He was given the opportunity to perform in Kings Dominion’s mainstage show “Retrospect” (choreographed by Josh Assor) during their Grand Carnivale season the following year.
+When he was not in school, Alec was performing at theme parks.
+The Grand Carnivale experience at Carowinds was his first professional contract in the summer of 2023, where he danced in their opening and closing numbers, as well as the Grand Carnivale Spectacle of Color parade.
+He was given the opportunity to perform in Kings Dominion’s mainstage show “Retrospect” during their summer season the following year.

 Shortly after graduating in May of 2025, Alec was a part of the inaugural cast of We Are Oktoberfest at Busch Gardens in Williamsburg.
 This show, choreographed by Shelly Isler and Ben Belhumer, combined traditional polka dancing with modern pop choreography in an innovative, engaging experience in Das Festhaus to help celebrate the park’s 50th anniversary.
-Following this, he was a part of Jenn Jancuska’s Monster Stomp on Ripper Row at the Globe Theater in Busch Gardens in Williamsburg.
-Monster Stomp has been a fan-favorite experience that recalls the tale of the notorious serial Killer Jack the Ripper.
-This spectacular show is an exhilarating blend of hard-hitting rock music from live drums and athletic choreography.
+Following this, he was a part of Monster Stomp on Ripper Row at the Globe Theater in Busch Gardens in Williamsburg.
+Monster Stomp has been a fan-favorite experience that recounts the tale of the notorious serial Killer Jack the Ripper by using live drums in a rock-inspired, high-energy dance show.

 When he is not dancing, Alec enjoys reading, working out, running, photography, listening to music, socializing with friends, and teaching dance in his local community.